OscarPellicer/AutoTestIA/README.md

 *   **General Options:**
     *   `--log-level`: Set logging verbosity (choices: `DEBUG`, `INFO`, `WARNING`, `ERROR`, `CRITICAL`, default: `WARNING`).

-*   **R/exams Options:**
+*   **Pexams / R/exams Options:**
-    *   `--rexams-title`: Custom title for R/exams PDF output.
-If not set, uses R script's default.
+    *   `--exam-title`: Custom title for pexams or R/exams PDF output.
-    *   `--rexams-course`: Custom course name for R/exams PDF output.
-If not set, uses R script's default.
+    *   `--exam-course`: Custom course name for pexams or R/exams PDF output.
+    *   `--exam-date`: Custom date for pexams or R/exams PDF output.
+    *   `--exam-models`: Number of different exam models (versions) to generate.

+*   **Pexams Specific Options:**
+    *   `--exam-font-size`: Font size for pexams PDF output (e.g., '10pt').
+    *   `--exam-columns`: Number of columns for questions in pexams PDF (1 or 2).
+    *   `--exam-id-length`: Number of boxes for the student ID grid.
+    *   `--exam-generate-fakes N`: Generate `N` simulated scans with fake answers for testing the correction process.
+    *   `--exam-generate-references`: Generate a reference scan with correct answers for each model.

 ### `autotestia_split`: Split a question file into multiple smaller files